matomo-org/developer-documentation/docs/4.x/archiving-behavior-specification.md

 Some archive invalidations have to be handled before others.
 Specifically:

 - the "All Visits" segment is run before individual segments for a period.
-- periods are run in ascending order: day periods are run before weeks that contain them
+- periods are run in ascending order: day periods are run before the weeks that contain them
 - invalidations are processed in descending order of start date.
 So the day starting on 07-26-2021 will run before the week on 07-26-2021, and both will run after the day starting on 07-27-2021.